My Housing Project: Pulling Up the Root Ball

 My biggest yard project to date has been digging up the old root ball for the Mock Orange Shrub in the Northwest corner of Bedford Manor.
 It was a lovely shrub when I moved in, but just not my style.

 It was overgrown, and fast growing.
 We had this cut down to a dead stump before moving in, along with the line of Juniper bushes.
 Of course, because the last two winters have been wetter than typical for the desert, the moisture helped the Mock Orange to reflourish.
 Even without manual watering or feeding, it fought its way back.
-Unfortunately, … read the rest. . .
+Unfortunately, because it wasn’t well-cared for, the regrowth had been a bit staggered and unkempt.

 Sweeten my tea and share: